Build the Multi-player Game Frontend

 To aid development, you can install the following Chrome DevTools Extensions:

-It is also recommended you configure your editor to integrate with ESLint:
+It is also recommended that you configure your editor to integrate with ESLint:

 In Chrome, head to